mlabonne/llm-course/README.md

 ![](img/roadmap_scientist.png)

-### 1. The LLM architecture
+### 1. The LLM Architecture

 An in-depth knowledge of the Transformer architecture is not required, but it's important to understand the main steps of modern LLMs: converting text into numbers through tokenization, processing these tokens through layers including attention mechanisms, and finally generating new text through various sampling strategies.

-- **Architectural Overview**: Understand the evolution from encoder-decoder Transformers to decoder-only architectures like GPT, which form the basis of modern LLMs.
+- **Architectural overview**: Understand the evolution from encoder-decoder Transformers to decoder-only architectures like GPT, which form the basis of modern LLMs.
 Focus on how these models process and generate text at a high level.
 - **Tokenization**: Learn the principles of tokenization - how text is converted into numerical representations that LLMs can process.
 Explore different tokenization strategies and their impact on model performance and output quality.
 - **Attention mechanisms**: Master the core concepts of attention mechanisms, particularly self-attention and its variants.
 Understand how these mechanisms enable LLMs to process long-range dependencies and maintain context throughout sequences.
 - **Sampling techniques**: Explore various text generation approaches and their tradeoffs.
 Compare deterministic methods like greedy search and beam search with probabilistic approaches like temperature sampling and nucleus sampling.